Windows Azure

 Use Windows Azure as your SharePoint Records Center

 Introduction Microsoft SharePoint contains functionality for Records Management, which essentially is a storage for documents that you would like to store and manage in a separate records center to meet certain legal or other requirements or just to make backups of certain document revisions.
 To be able to create a Records Center you need to have Microsoft Office SharePoint Server 2007 (MOSS).
-On the other hand you only need Windows SharePoint Services 3.
+On the other hand you only need Windows SharePoint Services 3.0 (WSS) to send documents to the Records Center.

 Business